leoloso/leoloso.com/src/writing.md

 ---
 title: ✒️ Writing
+layout: 'layouts/page.njk'
 ---

-I have published articles in several online magazines
+Whenever I can, I share my insights through different magazines, both in print and online.
+To date, I have contributed articles to the following ones:

 ## Smashing Magazine